 - 2 tablespoons sugar

 - ½ tablespoon cinnamon

 - Preheat oven to 375° F and line a baking sheet or two with parchment paper.

 - Add eggs and maple syrup, and stir.

-- Add in flour, cornstarch, baking powder, and salt, and mix until combined.
+- Add in flour, baking soda, and salt, and mix until just combined.